 Flat Feet Correction Program

 This basic routine is a sample of some of the exercises that helped me to develop strong and stable arches.
 The full program that is available to members has a variety of exercises designed to target specific muscles and movements.
-This included variations of the exercises shown here.